 International Erotic PR Campaign – Challenges for the Agency

-The first request for support in the area of erotic PR fluttered into the house in the middle of the 2000s.
+The first request for support in the area of erotic PR fluttered into the agency in the middle of the 2000s.
 The reactions among the colleagues ranged from “Aaah… what an exciting topic” to “Oh God… that doesn’t work at all”.
 Well, the budget went to a competitor at that time and we didn’t have to carry on with the internal conflict.

 Erotic PR requires sensitivity

 In countless conversations with editors and bloggers, the personal opinion on sex toys and masturbation was often extremely positive and the openness towards erotic topics very great.
 But not every editor-in-chief shared this openness.
 And in the end bloggers are usually very much subject to the wishes and needs of their followers.
 In addition, there was no great story behind the sex toys.
 They were neither developed in a hobby cellar, nor are they the product of a funny or bizarre situation.
 They are the result of an intensive product development process.